 The Trustees are responsible for the maintenance and integrity of the corporate and financial information included on the Charitable Company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Approved by order of the members of the Board of Trustees on 13 December 2017 and signed on its behalf by:
+Approved by the MGB on 13 December 2018 and signed on its behalf by:

 Mrs S Barr Chair of Trustees

 INDEPENDENT AUDITORS' REPORT ON THE FINANCIAL STATEMENTS TO THE MEMBERS OF LARWOOD ACADEMY TRUST

 OPINION